bthyreau/hippodeep_subfields/README.md

 ANTs is also necessary, as the program currently calls 'antsApplyTransforms'

-Tested on Linux CentOS 6.x/7.x, Ubuntu 18.04 and MacOS X 10.13, using PyTorch versions 1.0.0 to 1.4.0
+Tested on Linux CentOS 6.x/7.x, Ubuntu 18.04 and MacOS X 10.13, using PyTorch versions 1.0.0 to 1.4.0 In addition, Windows compatibility patches by Bernd Foerster are available at https://github.com/bfoe/hippodeep_subfields

 ## Installation